IAL 0: A Philosophical and Historical Introduction to Astronomy

 But there were always people including many astronomers who didn't believe in astrology or believed it was demonic.

-Johannes Kepler (1571--1630), a leading astronomer and mathematician of the Scientific Revolution of the 17th century, is a transitional case: he started out with a profound belief in astrology while admitting its practice was often fraudulent, but by the end of his life seems have just seen it as a way to pay the bills.
+Johannes Kepler (1571--1630), a leading astronomer and mathematician of the Scientific Revolution (c.1543--c.1687), is a transitional case: he started out with a profound belief in astrology while admitting its practice was often fraudulent, but by the end of his life seems have just seen it as a way to pay the bills.

 Galileo (1564--1642), on the other hand, never believed in astrology---but he was required to teach it since it was required for medical students.
 Just ask yourself, would you trust a doctor who couldn't prescribe for you based on your horoscope.